“Having fun today keeping our production areas cool in this warm weather. The chiller units are a little bit unhappy!

 I didn’t know exactly when I was at school, but I was always interested in how things worked.

 Were you ever in trouble at school?

-Not very often, usually for talking too much!
+Not very often, usually only for talking too much!

 Who is your favourite singer or band?

 What is the most fun thing you've done?

 Going on safari in Africa (the ship stopped in Tanzania for a few days) and learning to skydive and ski (with work!)

 If you had 3 wishes for yourself what would they be? - be honest!

 I wish for more travel and sewing adventures, I wish I could visit my friends and family in NZ more often, I wish for the opportunity to Ski every season